Bhargavi84/Explore-Ireland-MS2/README.md

 **Project goals:**
 * To provide a finest experience to explore Ireland to all potential travellers.
 * To promote and convey the beauty of the country.
-* To enable easy access to the information needed to plan their trip.
+* To know the  information about main sport of Ireland, The Gaelic, The football game.
 * To showcase the best places to visit.
 * To know about the History and culture and rich Heritage of Ireland.
 * To ensure users are able to get in touch through the Contact Form.